ToolJet/ToolJet/docs/docs/data-sources/databricks.md

 #### Optional Parameters

 - **Port**: The port number of the Databricks Warehouse or Cluster.
 The default port number is `443`.
+- **Default Catalog**: The default catalog to use for the connection.
+- **Default Schema**: The default schema to use for the connection.

 ### Setup